Zhao Nanqi: Later career

 After the Korean War, Zhao served in the Yanbian Military Subdistrict as a political officer and attained the rank of colonel in 1965.
-He was persecuted during the early Cultural Revolution, but was rehabilitated and appointed as Political Commissar of the Tonghua Military Subdistrict in 1973.
+He was persecuted during the early Cultural Revolution, but was rehabilitated and appointed Political Commissar of the Tonghua Military Subdistrict in 1973.
 He was later promoted to Deputy Political Commissar and then Commissar of the Jilin Military District.

 In the 1980s, Zhao was the only Chinese military leader who concurrently served in important provincial civilian positions.
-He became Vice Governor of Jilin Province in April 1980 and was appointed Deputy Party Committee Secretary of Jilin in October 1981, serving until 1985.
+He became Vice Governor of Jilin Province in April 1980 and was appointed Chinese Communist Party Deputy Committee Secretary of Jilin in October 1981, serving until 1985.

 In March 1985, Zhao was promoted to Deputy Director of the People's Liberation Army General Logistics Department (GLD).
 He was promoted again to Director of the GLD in 1987 and was appointed a member of the Central Military Commission in April 1988.
 When the People's Liberation Army restored military ranks (which had been abolished in 1965) in September 1988, Zhao was among the 17 PLA officers to attain the rank of full general (shang jiang), and the only one from an ethnic minority.
 From 1992 to 1995, he served as President of the PLA Academy of Military Science.
+In July 1995, Zhao officially retired from the People's Liberation Army, marking the end of his 50-year-long military career.

 From 1998 to 2003, Zhao served as vice-chairman of the 9th Chinese People's Political Consultative Conference (CPPCC) National Committee.
 He paid an official visit to North Korea in June 1998 and paid his respects to the grave of Mao Anying.
 In April 2000, he paid an official visit to South Korea; it was the first time he returned to his place of birth since he left at the age of 12.

-Zhao was a member of the 12th, 13th and 14th Central Committees of the Communist Party of China.
+Zhao was a member of the 12th, 13th, and 14th Central Committees of the Chinese Communist Party.
 He also served as vice-chairman of the Nationalities Committee of the 5th National People's Congress.